ElliotLockerman/tbreak/level_packs.md

 The default level pack is loaded up automatically when Termbreak is started.
 To load a custom level pack, specify the path to the pack as the first argument.

 It is instructive to examine [level_pack_example.json](https://github.com/ElliotLockerman/termbreak/blob/master/level_pack_example.json), a copy of the default level pack.
 Feel free to make changes; the original is compiled in.
+It may also be useful to use an ascii art editor, such as [JavE](http://www.jave.de/).
+A level template, "level_template.txt" is included, but - of course - you can always copy and paste from the terminal.

 Properties
 ----------